ashukv12/terraform/README.md

 # terraform

-This repo contains the tutorial to learn about Terraform.
+This repo contains the tutorial to learn about Terraform, and to build, change, and destroy AWS infrastructure using Terraform.